lukekivi/Distributed-Image-Processing/README.md

         |-- test02   <-- expand
         |-- ...
     ```
- * Within each test directory you will find the same structure.
+ * Within each test directory you will find the same structure (unless it is an error case).
 The difference is in the `input_dir` and the contents of the `config.txt` file.
     ```
     |-- test02
         |-- data